 Dr. Purdy’s research leverages satellite observations, models, and geospatial analysis to study hydrology, water resources, ecosystems, and the environment from farm fields and watersheds to global scales.
-Before arriving at USF, Dr. Purdy was a post-doctoral scholar at NASA's Jet Propulsion Laboratory studying linkages between carbon and water cycling using state-of-the-art satellite observations, developing open-source software to ease the use of NASA data to support water management, and collaborating with colleagues from the field of Industrial Design to improve drought and hydrologic data communication.
+Before arriving at USF, Dr. Purdy was a postdoctoral scholar at NASA's Jet Propulsion Laboratory, studying linkages between carbon and water cycling using state-of-the art satellite observations, developing open-source software to ease the use of NASA data to support water management, and collaborating with industrial designers to improve drought and hydrologic data communication.
 At the University of San Francisco, he continues to apply satellites and on-ground measurements to study water cycling as it relates to human activity.

 - UC Irvine, PhD in Earth System Science 2018

 - CSU Monterey Bay, MS in Watershed Science and Policy 2012

 - University of San Diego, BS/BA in Industrial and Systems Engineering 2008

 - Postdoctoral Fellow, CalTech / Jet Propulsion Laboratory

 - Remote Sensing